× Home Categories Reviews About

 EHU (Electric Hook-Up)

-A feature at many campsites that allows you to connect your tent to the main power supply, so you can use electrical appliances.
+A feature at campsites to connect your tent to the main power supply.

 F